ZiggyCreatures/FusionCache/docs/CacheLevels.md

 If case you didn't know it yet, [SQLite](https://www.sqlite.org/) is an incredible piece of software:
 - it's one of the highest quality software [ever produced](https://www.i-programmer.info/news/84-database/15609-in-praise-of-sqlite.html)
 - it's used in production on [billions of devices](https://www.sqlite.org/mostdeployed.html), with a higher instance count than all the other database engines, combined
-- it's [fully tested](https://www.sqlite.org/testing.html), with millions of test cases, 100% test coverage, fuzz tests and more, way more (the link is a good read, I suggest to take a look at it)
+- it's [fully tested](https://www.sqlite.org/testing.html), with millions of test cases, 100% coverage, fuzz tests and more, way more (the link is a good read, I suggest to take a look at it)
 - it's very robust and fully [transactional](https://www.sqlite.org/hirely.html), no worries about [data corruption](https://www.sqlite.org/transactional.html)
 - it's fast, like [really really fast](https://www.sqlite.org/fasterthanfs.html).
 Like, 35% faster than direct file I/O!
 - has a very [small footprint](https://www.sqlite.org/footprint.html)